-In 2020, we launched a spotlight charities campaign to help support education and equity.
-The featured organizations for the spotlight charities campaign were: Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS); the NAACP Legal Defense and Educational Fund; and UNCF.
-Hormel Foods provided a donation of $100,000 split equally among the organizations.
-In addition, the company matched team member and retiree donations to the organizations.
-In total, more than $250,000 was donated to these organizations through this effort.
-Some of the funds are being used to establish Hormel Foods scholarships with MANRRS and the UNCF.
+In 2021, we held a spotlight charities campaign to help support inclusion, diversity and hunger relief.
+The featured organizations for the spotlight charities campaign were: Hollaback!, The Trevor Project and Feeding America.
+Hormel Foods matched team member and retiree donations to the organizations during the campaign time frame.
+In total, more than $34,000 was donated to these nonprofits through this effort.*

-We also announced our Inspired Pathways program, which will provide the opportunity of a free two-year college education for the dependent children of our team members beginning with the 2021-2022 academic year.
-This monumental program will help many first-generation college students.
+The 2021-2022 academic year was the first year of our Inspired Pathways program, which provides the opportunity of a free two-year college education for the dependent children of our team members.
+This monumental program helps many first-generation college students.
+In 2021, we provided support to over 150 students.
 For additional information, please visit the philanthropy section of this report.

 Inclusion and Diversity Guiding Coalition